psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 :save_as: research.html
 :url: research.html

-Our research covers a broad range from advancing research methodology, over actual engineering of readily usable tools, to the application of such developments to concrete research questions in medicine, psychology, or cognitive neuroscience — because there is nothing worse than a solution without
+Our research covers a broad range from advancing research methodology, to the actual engineering of readily usable tools, to the application of such developments to concrete research questions in medicine, psychology, or cognitive neuroscience — because there is nothing worse than a solution without